Pecos County, Texas: 2020 census

+As of the 2020 census, the county had a population of 15,193.
+The median age was 37.5 years, with 23.8% of residents under the age of 18 and 14.1% aged 65 or older.
+For every 100 females there were 125.8 males, and for every 100 females age 18 and over there were 134.9 males age 18 and over.

+The racial makeup of the county was 45.6% White, 3.7% Black or African American, 1.1% American Indian and Alaska Native, 1.0% Asian, <0.1% Native Hawaiian and Pacific Islander, 25.9% from some other race, and 22.7% from two or more races.
+Hispanic or Latino residents of any race comprised 71.4% of the population.

+56.3% of residents lived in urban areas, while 43.7% lived in rural areas.

+There were 4,916 households in the county, of which 36.7% had children under the age of 18 living in them.
+Of all households, 49.4% were married-couple households, 20.4% were households with a male householder and no spouse or partner present, and 24.6% were households with a female householder and no spouse or partner present.
+About 25.1% of all households were made up of individuals and 10.2% had someone living alone who was 65 years of age or older.

+There were 5,795 housing units, of which 15.2% were vacant.
+Among occupied housing units, 70.1% were owner-occupied and 29.9% were renter-occupied.
+The homeowner vacancy rate was 1.7% and the rental vacancy rate was 14.8%.

+2010 census

-As of the 2020 United States census, there were 15,193 people, 4,868 households, and 3,334 families residing in the county.
-As of the 2010 United States census, 15,507 were people living in the county; 79.4% were White, 3.7% Black or African American, 0.8% Native American, 0.5% Asian, 13.5% of some other race, and 2.1% of two or more races.
+As of the 2010 United States census, there were 15,507 people living in the county; 79.4% were White, 3.7% Black or African American, 0.8% Native American, 0.5% Asian, 13.5% of some other race, and 2.1% of two or more races.
 About 67.3% were Hispanic or Latino (of any race).

 Education

 Public education in Pecos County is provided by three school districts: Buena Vista, Fort Stockton, and Iraan-Sheffield Independent School Districts.

 Williams Regional Technical Training Center

 Pecos County is home to the Midland College/Williams Regional Technical Training Center, located alongside Interstate Highway 10, in Fort Stockton.
 The center was built in 1996 through a joint effort by Midland College, and by leaders of Fort Stockton education, business, and government as a means to enhance higher education and workforce development in this part of West Texas.
 Fort Stockton and Pecos County are part of the Midland College service area.
 After just four years, the facility, named in honor of Fort Stockton native and center donor Clayton Williams Jr. was doubled in size through fundraising and program development.